Yanzi01/ColorMotion_Recorder/README.md

 🎓 Project Context

-This project was created as an interactive digital art / creative coding experiment, inspired by motion-based installations found in immersive museums such as WNDR Museum.
+This project was created as an interactive digital art / creative coding experiment, inspired by motion based installations found in WNDR Museum.

-The goal is to explore how human movement can become a visual language, transforming everyday gestures into expressive digital artwork.
+The goal is to explore how human movement can become a visual language, transforming everyday movement into digital artwork.

 ⸻